datacrystals/VESC-VVVF/README.md

 ---

 Enjoy simulating inverter sounds on your VESC!
 If you have any questions or run into issues, feel free to open an issue on GitHub.

+## Contact

+If you have questions or need assistance, you can find me over at [my website](https://tliao.net).